christopherritter/Encoding-Liminal-Space/Chapter-3_Observer-Function.md

 You do not describe for discovery; you specify for navigation.
 Boundary, territory, and specification are not technical metaphors but the genuine mechanism sustaining consciousness and computation.

-When you compose a prompt, you generate a sequence of words that a language model has already encoded through training into semantic embeddings—mathematical vectors in embedding space that capture the patterns language associates with those concepts.
-These embedded vectors do not describe what you want.
-They are positions in learned territory.
-The diffusion model navigates toward these positions through iterative denoising.
-What the model generates is whatever coherent manifestation clusters around those semantic coordinates in latent space.

 ***

 ## 3.3 Guidance Scale: Intensity of Attention